- One could argue that almost everything in the Dark Signers Arc of Yu-Gi-Oh! 5Ds was somehow a Tear Jerker.

 - Agreed.
 One word: Glasses. *sob*

 - Aki's duel with Misty concluding in episode 60.
 Yusei tricks Divine into blurting out that he killed Misty's little brother.
 Misty has Ccarayhua kill Divine, and then she prepares to surrender since she has no desire to kill an innocent person.
-Ccarayhua pulls a Villain Override and forces her to continue the duel.
+Ccarayhua, however, will not stand for it, and pulls a Villain Override and forces her to continue the duel.
 Aki doesn't want Misty to die and tries to simply destroy Ccarayhua in hopes of freeing Misty.
 She fails and is forced to deplete Misty's lifepoints in order to win.
-Aki takes no joy in her victory as she can think about are how innocent people have died.
+Aki takes no joy in her victory as all she can think about are how innocent people have died.

 - The end of episode 64, especially due to the lead up.
 Not because it's sad or anything, but it's because All their hard work paid off.
 The Dark Signers (Sans Rex and Rudger Godwin) were resurrected, and the Daedalus bridge was finally finished.Yusei (smiling): Riding Duel, ACCELERATION!

 - When watching the few scenes where Yusei cries over something, particularly in episode 57, where after confessing the guilt he feels over his father's research ruining his friends' lives, he demands an answer from Roman about how he's supposed to redeem himself.
 Crow does make it rather Heartwarming when he answers Yusei's question instead, though.